Sanabrian Way

 The Sanabrian Way is a part of the Silver Route that links Granja de Moreruela with Santiago de Compostela, passing through Puebla de Sanabria until it enters the interior of the province of Ourense.
 An uncrowded path perfect for those who wish to get away from the hustle and bustle of the other routes.

-Sanabrian Way Information
+Information about the Sanabrian Way

 Where to start the Sanabrian Way?